Cancelling hospital appointments for Queen’s funeral ‘abhorrent’, say patients

 Patients who have had hospital appointments cancelled because of the Queen’s funeral have said the move is “abhorrent” and not democratic.

-Many health units have shut and appointments have been cancelled to pay respect to the Queen on the day of her funeral on Monday.
+Many health units have shut and appointments have been cancelled due to Monday’s bank holiday which was announced to mark the national event.

 Some with cancelled appointments said that while it is “sad” that the Queen has died, it is “abhorrent” that they have to remain in pain.